HyperKagura/Djixit/tutorial/InstallDjango.md

 and re-tried installing psycopg.
 Not sure if you should add those exports to zsh profile.
 (No kidding with openssl - this is a package for your security!)

-Now let's create a directory for your project:
+This repo already has base structure that was created with the following command.
+You *don't* need to run it.

 ```shell script
 django-admin.py startproject myproject .
 ```

-This command will create a "startproject" with all the files you need.
+This command creates a "startproject" with all the files you need.

 At this point you might also want to add git tracking to your project.
 Do it via console or your favorite IDE.